Inflectra/rapise-documentation/docs/Intro/devops.md

 #### Running RapiseLauncher

 Before using RapiseLauncher for the first time, you must obtain a `RepositoryConnection.xml` file from a Windows machine where your [Spira connection credentials](../Guide/spiratest_integration.md#spiratest-server-connection) have been configured.
-After obtaining the file, you can edit it directly to change any configuration property except for the API Key.
+After obtaining the file, you can edit it directly to change any configuration property except the API Key.

 If `RepositoryConnection.xml` is in the same directory as your project or located in `~/.rapise`, you can launch RapiseLauncher with a simple command: